redis-developer/speedup-slowapp-with-redis-di/README.md

 ### 🏠 Running RDI on K8S with a local database

 This option deploys RDI on K8S along with its backend database.
-This is ideal if you want an all-inclusive installation of RDI.
+This is ideal if you want an all-batteries-included installation of RDI.
 This option also saves you from spinning up a database on Redis Cloud, which can incur costs.

 To deploy RDI with a local database, open a terminal and run: